Xi Jinping calls for a 'strong' security barrier around China's internet - ExBulletin

 Xi Jinping calls for a ‘strong’ security barrier around China’s internet

-Chinese President Xi Jinping has said China must build a “strong” security barrier around its internet under the supervision of the Communist Party, in his latest call to protect data and information online.
+BEIJING, July 15 (Reuters) – Chinese President Xi Jinping said China must build a “strong” security barrier around its internet under the supervision of the ruling Communist Party, in his latest call to protect data and information on line.

-China must persist in administering, operating and ensuring internet access according to law, Xi said in instructions delivered to officials attending a two-day cybersecurity meeting in Beijing that ended on Saturday.
+China must persist in managing, operating and ensuring internet access according to law, Xi said in instructions delivered to officials attending a two-day cybersecurity meeting in Beijing that ended on Saturday.

-“We should adhere to the Party’s management of the Internet and adhere to the (principle of) making the Internet work for the people,” Xi was quoted as saying by the official Xinhua News Agency.
+“We must adhere to the Party’s management of the Internet and adhere (to the principle) of making the Internet work for the people,” Xi Jinping was quoted as saying by the official Xinhua News Agency.

 Over the past decade, Xi has made preserving security a priority, with his concept of security covering everything from politics and the economy to the environment and cyberspace.